Winslett/transporter/tutorials/postgres-to-rethink.md

   }
   ```

-12. Add the following lines to `application.js`:
+12. Replace the old save with the following lines in the `application.js`:

   ```js
   pipeline.transform({